-The US NMD programme is estimated at a cost of approximately \$100 billion over a 10-year period.150 While the current Bush administration is adamant that the money will be well spent, some argue that there are better uses for such a substantial amount of funding.
-In terms of defence spending, Pope suggests that tremendous gains would be made in the fight against terrorism by redirecting resources to the development of pro-grammes such as high-fidelity surveillance.151 In fact, there are numerous other options available to carry out the functions that are intended for space-based weapons.
-Spacy, for example, has conducted an indepth anal-ysis of the advantages and disadvantages of space-based weapons.
-Comparing the capabilities of space-based weapons to the capabilities of conventional weapons currently available and acknowledging the potential for adverse political ramifications, he concludes that "...the best method for protecting [space-based] assets does not appear to be deploying weapons in space."152 DeBlois concurs that the politics associated with weaponizing space can all be avoided because "[w]hat can be done with space weapons can also be done from the air....^{,153} enced with the Mars mission highlight the risks as-sociated with actually operating technology in space.
+The US NMD programme is estimated at a cost of approximately \$100 billion over a 10year period.150 While the current Bush administration is adamant that the money will be well spent, some argue that there are better uses for such a substantial amount of funding.
+In terms of defence spending, Pope suggests that tremendous gains would be made in the fight against terrorism by redirecting resources to the development of programmes such as high fidelity surveillance.151 In fact, there are numerous other options available to carry out the functions that are intended for space-based weapons.
+Spacy, for example, has conducted an in-depth analysis of the advantages and disadvantages of space-based weapons.
+Comparing the capabilities of space-based weapons to the capabilities of conventional weapons currently available and acknowledging the potential for adverse political ramifications, he concludes that, "...the best method for protecting [space-based] assets does not appear to be deploying weapons in space."152 DeBlois concurs that the politics associated with weaponizing space can all be avoided because "[w]hat can be done with space weapons can also be done from the air..."153

+With all the hype associated with NMD, it is easy to forget about the dangers inherent in the deployment and use of space-based weapons.
+The difficulties experienced with the Mars mission highlights the risks associated with technology actually operating in space.
 Closer to home, the Space Shuttle Challenger disaster is testament to the hazards of space launches.
-If a weapon intend-ed for space were to be similarly affected during launch, the result could be even more catastrophic, especially considering the potential nuclear dimension.
+If a weapon intended for space were to be similarly affected during launch, the result could be even more catastrophic, especially considering the potential nuclear dimension.
 The use of space-based weapons, therefore, needs to address the issue of collateral damage.
 From a space perspective, the destruction of a single satellite could create a debris cloud that would not only contaminate the space environment but also cause considerable concern on earth from falling debris.
-If nuclear power were to gain support for use in space, the resultant effect of a spacebased accident could be devastat-ing to all mankind.154
+If nuclear power was to gain support for use in space, the resultant effect of a space-base accident could be devastating to all mankind.154